QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 .. code-block:: julia

-    A = sprand(10, 10, 0.45)  # random 10x10, 45% filled with non-zeros
+    A = sprand(10, 10, 0.45)  # random sparse 10x10, 45 percent filled with non-zeros

-    @show nnz(A)  # counts the number of non-zeros invA = sparse(inv(Array(A)))  # Julia won't even invert sparse directly
+    @show nnz(A)  # counts the number of non-zeros invA = sparse(inv(Array(A)))  # Julia won't invert sparse so convert to dense with Array.
     @show nnz(invA);

-This increase from 45 to 100 percent dense demonstrates that significant sparsity can be lost when calculating an inverse.
+This increase from less than 50 to 100 percent dense demonstrates that significant sparsity can be lost when calculating an inverse.

 The results can be even more extreme.
 Consider a tridiagonal matrix of size :math:`N \times N`